jkirchhof/wpcheck/README.md

 This script can email site admins.
 Postfix, Sendmail, or something similar needs to be configured, or this will fail (and probably do so silently).

+`sudo` is required as of December 8, 2017.
+It's necessary for updating multiple sites with different owners (i.e. when the update script is run by root), but it shouldn't be necessary for crontabs that check sites and email owners or other ad hoc checks.
+This should be revised soon(ish).

 ## Installation and configuration

 Rename wpcheck.conf.sample to wpcheck.conf, and configure the values in the required section.